chronomustard/uismv2023/README.md

 The website is visually appealing and uses high-quality images and videos.

 ## Getting Started
-To get started with the website, simply clone the repository and run the following commands:
-`
-npm install
-npm start
-`
-.
-This will start the development server on port 8080.
-You can then open the website in your browser by visiting http://localhost:8080.
+You can then open the website in your browser by visiting the GitHub page at https://chronomustard.github.io/uismv2023/.

 ## Contributing
 We welcome contributions to the website.
 If you would like to contribute, please fork the repository and submit a pull request.